 It can be an irritating and even painful process to slice and dice onions, so here are some ideas you can try without getting weepy:

-Remember, don't touch your eyes when you chop onions.
+Remember not to touch your eyes when you chop onions.
 And make sure to wash your hands thoroughly after you're finished.
-The good news is that typically the burning sensation you experience when cutting onions only lasts a little while, but if your eyes are especially irritated, flush them with cool water or a soothing eye rinse.
-If your symptoms don't disappear within a few hours, see your VSP eye doctor right away.
+If your eyes are especially irritated, flush them with cool water or a soothing eye rinse.
+If your symptoms don't disappear within a few hours, see your VSP network eye doctor right away.